Search

 Ding Dong, Osama’s dead!

-Spontaneous cebratory rallies broke out in New York City at Ground Zero, where the Twin Towers fell on September 11th, 2001, and outside the White House where President Barack Obama made the historic anouncement.
+In New York City, spontaneous celebratory gatherings occurred at Ground Zero, where the Twin Towers collapsed on September 11, 2001, as well as outside the White House, where President Barack Obama delivered the significant announcement.

-“Al-Qaeda will continue”, said Haroun Mir, an Afghan analist in Kabul, who added that the death in a raid on a mansion in Pakistan vindicated long allegations by Afghanistan that bin Laden enjoyed, ‘safe havens’ in the neighbouring country.
+“Al-Qaeda will persist,” stated Haroun Mir, an Afghan analyst located in Kabul, who noted that Bin Laden’s death during a raid on a mansion in Pakistan validated long-standing accusations from Afghanistan that he found ‘safe havens’ in the neighboring nation.

-“We welcome the death of one of the world’s most dangerous men and highly appreciate the United States’ help in crushing this global enemy”, he said.
+“We embrace the demise of one of the planet’s most hazardous individuals and greatly value the United States’ assistance in defeating this global adversary,” he commented.

-“As long as there is oppression and injustice against Muslims in Palestine, it will continue”.
+“As long as oppression and injustice toward Muslims in Palestine persist, it will endure.”

 by Mike Hansom